 Google Code for Remarketing Tag - Bloom

-- We champion innovation, entrepreneurial approaches, learning from experience, and anticipating future opportunities.
+- We champion innovation, entrepreneurship, and learning from experience.

 In 1968, McGill University launched the Centre of Continuing Education - the predecessor to what is today the School of Continuing Studies.
 The Centre was intended for the community at large and developed with the community’s needs in mind.
 But the university’s roots of continuing studies go back much further.
 In the early 1800s, Professors Alexander Skakel and A.F.
 Holmes of McGill College began offering experimental lectures in chemistry at Skakel’s home.
 A McGill prospectus from 1853 refers to young men in business being permitted to “attend the College sessions as their other engagements will allow, and thus complete a university course and be entitled to rank with its other graduates.”